 I decided I wanted to add a better character to my portfolio, so I started sculpting an old box modeled low poly Wizard which was a draft idea for a University project which I didn't follow through with.
 After sculpting and working out the main forms I retopologised the subtools in Zbrush and brought it into Maya for UV'ing.

-This is a render of a real-time forest environment built in Unreal Development Kit which was my third year project at the University of Hertfordshire.
-This was my second attempt at an organic environment piece in UDK, focusing more on visual fidelity, composition, correct scales and texture blending.
+This is a render of a real-time forest environment built in Unreal Development Kit which was my third year project at the University of Hertfordshire (2014).
+This was my second attempt at an organic environment piece in UDK, focusing more on optimisation, shaders, composition, correct scales and texture blending.

 It features a terrain heightmap built in World Machine, with a layered material which blended grass, dirt and rock textures.
 Tree and grass mesh assets were optimised for overdraw, and the rock assets were textured in order to blend in with the terrain seamlessly to prevent texture popping and create an organic look.